igorfv/OriginFinancial/README.md

 - [pnpm: Motivation](https://pnpm.io/motivation)

 #### tl;dr;
-- Faster, speacially on a big project
+- Faster, specially on a big project
 - More secure
 - Can handle multiple versions of the same package without overhead
 - Works greatly with monorepos